JohnnyDevNull/jp-html-helper/README.md

 jpfwHtmlHelper-TBv3-based
 ===========================

+Package updated to Version 1.0 - Added new nicer logic and removed some not useable stuff

-This is a part of the closed beta jpfw (JPlace Framework) for giving some php shorthands with twitter bootstrap v3 grids and forms.
+This is a part of the jpFramework (JPlace Framework) for giving some php shorthands with twitter bootstrap v3 grids and forms.

 See preview.png and example.php how it works.